National Alternative Fuels Corridors

 FHWA is also requesting input on proposed Freight EV Corridors designation, outlined in the Round 7 RFN.

 FHWA must update and redesignate corridors periodically thereafter.
-For more information, including FHWA areas of interest for corridor designations and infrastructure development, see the FHWA Alternative Fuel Corridors website.
+For more information, including FHWA areas of interest for corridor designations and infrastructure development, see the FHWA AFC website.

 Agency: U.S. Department of Transportation